Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: RESULTS

-There are a total of six competing models identified in step (3) (listed in Supplement Table S2).
-The optimal model among them as identified by 5-fold CV has five risk factors: biological sex, delinquency, and scores on three personality traits --- conscientiousness, neuroticism, and openness.
-As delinquency is a longitudinal predictor, for ease of implementation in clinical settings, following \citet{Rajapaksha2022}, we investigated the possibility of replacing the estimated random intercept by the average of delinquency values across the waves.
-We found that this replacement, in fact, improves the model performance in terms of AUC and E/O. Moreover, using the mean value simplifies both the implementation and interpretation of the model.
-The results of the final model with delinquency scale measured as mean over waves are presented in Table \ref{t:t1}.
-Males, higher levels of neuroticism, openness, and delinquency scale, along with lower conscientiousness scale, are found to be associated with higher risk of CUD.
-We refer to this model as Model 1.
+A total of six competing models were identified in step (3).
+These are listed in Supplement Table S2.
+The optimal model among them as identified by 5-fold CV has five risk factors: biological sex, delinquency, and scores on three personality traits — conscientiousness, neuroticism, and openness.
+As delinquency is a longitudinal predictor, for ease of implementation in clinical settings, we investigated the possibility of replacing the estimated random intercept by the average of delinquency values across the waves \cite{chen2015}.
+We found that this replacement, in fact, improved the model performance in terms of AUC and E/O. Moreover, using the mean value simplifies both the implementation and interpretation of the model.
+The results of this model with delinquency scale measured as mean over waves are presented in Table \ref{t:t1}.
+Males, higher levels of neuroticism, openness, and delinquency scale, along with lower conscientiousness scale, were found to be associated with higher risk of CUD.
+We refer to it as Model 1.

-A risk factor welfare got dropped out in the model building step (3).
-As the influence of socioeconomic status on CUD is widely documented in the literature \citep{Goodman2002, welfare_interest2011, Karriker2013, Lee2015, Calling2019}, we explored a variant of Model 1 by incorporating welfare as an additional risk factor.
-The missing data in the welfare variable reduced the training sample size to 7954 with a lifetime CUD prevalence of 7.30\%.
-Table \ref{t:t1} shows the results of this model, denoted by Model 2, indicating that a higher risk of CUD is associated with the recipient of welfare, in addition to the associations found in Model 1.
+The risk factor welfare status dropped out in the model building step (3).
+As the influence of socioeconomic status on CUD is widely documented in the literature and is of interest in both scientific research and public health \cite{Calling2019, Goodman2002, Karriker2011, Karriker2013, Lee2015}, we explored a variant of Model 1 by incorporating welfare status as an additional risk factor.
+The missing data in the welfare variable reduced the training sample size to 7,954 with lifetime CUD prevalence of 7.3\%.
+Table \ref{t:t1} shows the results of this model, denoted by Model 2, indicating that higher risk of CUD is associated with receipt of welfare, in addition to the associations found in Model 1.
+We checked the proportional hazards assumption of both models using the Schoenfeld residual test and found that the assumption was reasonable, as judged by the test p-values.

-\subsection{Model Evaluation Using 5-fold CV}
+\subsection{Model evaluation using 5-fold CV}